apache/zookeeper/zookeeper-docs/src/main/resources/markdown/zookeeperProgrammers.md

     is "zookeeper".
 Instance part is derived from the server IP.
 Finally server's principal is username/IP@realm, where username is the value of zookeeper.sasl.client.username, IP is the server IP, and realm is the value of zookeeper.server.realm.

+* *zookeeper.sasl.client.canonicalize.hostname* :
+    Expecting the zookeeper.server.principal parameter is not provided, the ZooKeeper client will try to determine the 'instance' (host) part of the ZooKeeper server principal.
+First it takes the hostname provided as the ZooKeeper server connection string.
+Then it tries to 'canonicalize' the address by getting the fully qualified domain name belonging to the address.
+You can disable this 'canonicalization' by setting: zookeeper.sasl.client.canonicalize.hostname=false

 * *zookeeper.server.realm* :
     Realm part of the server principal.
 By default it is the client principal realm.